Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 ## UX
 ### Project Goal
-The primary goad is to create a website to display my abilities and strengths to a prospective employer, get hired.
+The primary goad is to create a website to display my abilities and strengths to a prospective employer and get hired in a software development role.

+#### Tagret Audience

+* Employers in South Wales

 #### User goals
 * To find out what skills I have